ansible/ansible/docs/docsite/rst/scenario_guides/guide_rax.rst

 Introduction
 ````````````

-.. note:: Rackspace functionality in Ansible is not maintained and users should consider the `OpenStack collection <https://galaxy.ansible.com/openstack/cloud>` instead_.
+.. note:: Rackspace functionality in Ansible is not maintained and users should consider the `OpenStack collection <https://galaxy.ansible.com/openstack/cloud>`_ instead.

 Ansible contains a number of core modules for interacting with Rackspace Cloud.